cube-js/cube/docs/Cube.js-Backend/Caching.md

 This means that cached results may still be served to users requesting them while `refreshKey` values aren't changed from Cube.js perspective.
 The cache entry will be refreshed in the foreground if one of the two following conditions is met:

 - Query cache entry is expired.
-The default expiration time is 6 hours.
+The default expiration time is 6 hours for cubes with default `refreshKey` and 24 hours where it was set.
 - The result of the `refreshKey` SQL query is different from the previous one.
 At this stage `refreshKey` won't be refreshed in foreground if it's available in cache.

 ### Refresh Key Implementation